-Discounts on some Accredited courses are available, if the course code ends with ‘FF’ you may be entitled to a fee reduction.
+Discounts on some Accredited courses are available, if the course code ends with ‘FF or FC’ you may be entitled to a fee reduction.

 Evidence of Concession Eligibility

-If you have applied a concession to your enrolment you will need to provide documentary evidence of your entitlement to this fee reduction.
-You must show this evidence to a member of staff at a local KAE centre, or post a photocopy to a local KAE centre within 14 days of enrolment.
+If you have applied a concession to your enrolment you will need to provide documentary evidence of your entitlement to this fee reduction if your course code ends in PF.
+You must show this evidence to a member of staff at a local KAE centre at your first lesson.
 You will be invoiced for the full course fee if you fail to provide evidence of entitlement.

 Health Referral Scheme

 We offer specific courses at a reduced fee to patients referred by their health care professional.
 Patients accepted onto the scheme will be entitled to enrol on one course only, of between 4 and 15 weeks, at a substantially discounted rate.
 For more information ask at your local centre, or speak to your health care professional.

 For Club60 terms and conditions please click here.